BinodAlgo/users-management-api/README.md

 ### Testing

 You can test the API using tools like curl or Postman.
-Here's an example curl command to create a new user:
+Here's an example curl command to perform CURD operations on users:
 1. To get all users:
 ```sh
 curl -X GET http://localhost:3000/users